johnwhitington/cpdf-source/cpdf.1.md

 # DESCRIPTION

 **Cpdf** is an AGPL-licensed command line tool for processing PDF files.
-The rest of this man page gives a brief description of each command line operation and option.
+The rest of this document gives a brief description of each command line operation and option.
 The file cpdfmanual.pdf which you should find installed on your system or otherwise at https://www.coherentpdf.com/cpdfmanual.pdf gives the full usage details.